anguyen216/mTSP-work/README.md

 #### For mTSP solver
 The current mTSP solver uses Google OR-tools library for Python to solve the mTSP problem.  **The distance matrix and vehicle limit distance need to be an integer for the solver to work correctly.**  The solver, besides returning the route for each vehicle in coordinate format, will print out the route (in node format) and distance traveled of each vehicle to the terminal for debugging.
 Follow the `main.py` file to see how to extract route in coordinate format for your own use.

+Currently, the solver output solution in `km` unit.
+However, this unit can be ignored if you want to solve for solution with `meter` unit.
+Just input integer meter values and ignore the printed out `km` unit in the terminal.
+Just make sure that if you do this, everything should be in meter

 ---
 # Concepts and results
 ### Problem statement